 All classes and tool training for members and non-members will be scheduled as private lessons rather than group activities at this point.
 Some limited group classes may be scheduled in our outdoor Maker Park in Staten Island.
 More information here.

 We require anyone entering either space to wear a face mask and we follow strict cleaning guidelines for staff and members.

 A heartfelt thank you to all our community partners, supporters and volunteers.
-Thanks to your help, we made and distributed over 10,000 face shields to local health care and social service facilities.
+Thanks to your help, we made and distributed over 10,000 face shields to local health care and social service facilities in 2020.
 Our community partners at La Colmena and The Worker's Justice Project continue to sew face masks for the community.

 MakerSpace NYC was founded in 2013 after the studio and metal shop of artists, DB Lampman & Scott Van Campen was flooded by Hurricane Sandy.
 Thanks to funding from the NYCEDC and the many volunteers who gave their time, advice, skills and hard work, we opened Staten Island MakerSpace on October 28, 2013.